dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 `python PyRate.py -ginput .../path_to_log_files -tag Canidae -b 100`

-all log files conaining `Canidae` in the file name and the extension `*_mcmc.log` will be compbined into a single `...se_ext.txt`, with columns with the origin and extinction of each species given for each replicate.
+all log files containing `Canidae` in the file name and the extension `*_mcmc.log` will be combined into a single `...se_ext.txt`, with columns with the origin and extinction of each species given for each replicate.

-#### Plot range-through diversity trajectory (lineage through time plot)
+## Plot range-through diversity trajectory (lineage through time plot)
 The `...se_ext.txt` file can be used to produce lineage through time (LTT) plots based on range-through diversity.
 To do this, we need to provide the `...se_ext.txt` file using the `-d` command and use the flag `-ltt ` followed by a number to choose between different options:

 `python PyRate.py -d Canidae_1_G_se_est.txt -ltt 1`